pingcap/docs/glossary.md

 ### TPS

-Transactions Per Second (TPS) is a performance metric of a database.
+Transactions Per Second (TPS) is the number of transactions a database processes per second, serving as a key metric for measuring database performance and throughput.

 ### TSO